coder1x/MetaLamp_four_task/README.md

 | onChange | - | null | Function | Call a callback function after each user’s interaction with the slider and pass an object of current configuration data as an argument |
 | onUpdate | - | null | Function | Call a callback function after “update”  method calling and pass an object of current configuration data as an argument |
 | onReset | - | null | Function | Call a callback function after “reset”  method calling and pass an object of current configuration data as an argument |

+## details

+* only one of values gridNum or gridStep can be set for scale.
+If both of them are set, gridStep will be ignored

+* gridSnap is ignored if one of parameters step, keyStepOne, keyStepHold is set

+* step is ignored while keyboard controlling if one of parameters keyStepOne, keyStepHold is set

 ## Setup and Scripts ( build the project, start, testing, production)